Guidelines for a study of whole human beings,

 to biology (which has been approached by evolutionary economics

 but need to be taken not too literally).
-By contrast we need to
+People and companies do

-tractability and generality.
-Today we need to recognize that our
+generality.
+Today we need to recognize that our models generate

-models generate alternative histories and patterns that contain
+alternative histories and patterns that contain both random and

-both random and non-random components (drawing from necessity, will
+non-random components (drawing from necessity, will and power distribution).

 6.1.
 Sources of inspiration and metaphores